 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 The crime rate in the Dominican Republic is high.

-Violent crime has occurred in popular tourist resorts.
+Violent crime has occurred in popular tourist areas.
 Female travellers are particularly at risk.
 To minimise risks, you should remain vigilant in public areas and avoid public transport or walking or jogging alone, especially after dark.
 Victims have been injured when resisting perpetrators.
 Where possible, you should travel with other people.
-Use of a reputable tour company or tour organiser may reduce risks associated with travel in remote areas.
+Using a reputable tour company or tour organiser may reduce risks associated with travel in remote areas.

 Women, especially if travelling alone, should exercise caution when dealing with strangers or new acquaintances (including hotel employees).
-You should not accept invitations or lifts due to the incidence of assault and aggressive sexual behaviour, including rape, towards foreign women.
+You should not accept invitations or lifts due to the incidence of aggressive sexual behaviour and assault, including rape, towards foreign women.

 Avoid displaying valuable items such as cameras and mobile phones.
 Laptops are frequently targeted, so carry them inconspicuously in a backpack or other carry-on luggage.

 Tourist police (POLITUR) provide assistance to tourists and regularly patrol tourist areas.
 They can be contacted on a 24 hour telephone number +1 809 754 3000.

 Criminals have targeted tourists arriving at the international airport, stealing items from checked baggage and carry-on luggage.
 You should carefully monitor your luggage at all times at airports in the Dominican Republic.

 There have been incidents of roadside armed robberies involving foreigners travelling to and from the Las Americas International Airport.
 These robberies have targeted travellers in taxis and private vehicles, particularly at night.
 You should exercise particular caution when leaving the airport, use authorised airport taxis and avoid travel to and from the airport at night.